ODIN-Initiative/collaborative-sparks/README.md

+# Collaborative Sparks website repo
+This is an ODIN initiative website.
+Feel free to make an issue or reach out if you have questions.

+#Built with
-# Starlight Starter Kit: Tailwind with the Starlight-blog integration
+## Starlight Starter Kit: Tailwind with the Starlight-blog integration

 uses the Creative Commons Zero v1.0 Universal license